 Accreditation by the European Accreditation Council for Continuing Medical Education (EACCME) will be applied for.

-The programme will include plenary sessions, parallel sessions streams in the fields of Hematology-Oncology, Data analysis and Immunology, and parallel oral & poster presentations sessions.
-In addition there will be time to view e-posters during the breaks.
+The programme will include online plenary sessions, parallel sessions streams in the fields of Hematology-Oncology, Data analysis and Immunology, and abstract presentations sessions.

 Antigen-specific immunity: In the wake of huge immunotherapeutic successes in many areas of medicine, particularly cancer, ESCCA has developed a new, dedicated guest track that will reflect the latest developments in this new exciting area with a particular focus on the application and monitoring of immunotherapies.
 The new parallel programme track will be closely coordinated with all relevant immunological and clinical topics.